What Are Bare Metal Servers? A Comprehensive Guide

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

-These days, most servers are running some kind of virtualization software, which lets you run multiple operating systems on one physical server.
+These days, most servers run virtualization software, which lets you run multiple operating systems on one physical server.
 But there are still some cases where you might want a bare metal server that doesn’t have virtualization software installed.

 So, what exactly are bare metal servers, and how do they work?
 This article will guide you through all you need to know.